scen/ionlib/CSGO_Reversing_Log.md

 Reversing
 ---------

+* CIVDebugOverlay has built in W2S
+	* Dump in engine.dylib
+	* Added to SDK CSGO
+	* Can render spheres

 * IsDormant is no longer networked, it is a virtual of IClientNetworkable.
 	* To get m_bIsDormant, reverse C_BaseEntity::IsDormant like so: